nardinan/death_valley/README.md

 [![Build Status](https://travis-ci.org/nardinan/death_valley.svg?branch=master)](https://travis-ci.org/nardinan/death_valley)

 A very simple terminal controller for thermal chambers (VT4010 from Votsch, ) that gives to you the ability to execute some batches.
-This software needs Miranda (http://github.com/nardinan/miranda) and has been tested on Scientific Linux (>= 6.5) and MacOS.
+This software needs Miranda (http://github.com/nardinan/miranda) and has been tested on Scientific Linux (>= 6.5) and MacOS (not being tested on M1)

 ![Alt text](/screenshot.jpg?raw=true)